kilfour/SOFG-Mods/Doc/TheBroken.md

 ### Shard ###
 Represents the cult's embedded presence in a society.
 The Shard grows in magnitude over time, granting access to increasingly powerful actions.
-It evolves over **three stages**, each marked by a new description:

-* *"Not all breaks are loud.
-Some appear like root through stone."*
-* *"The stone forgets it was ever whole."*
-* *"The stone flowers, though none remember planting."*

 ---